Summary

 Who is the target audience of CSP?

-It may appear that Microsoft designed CSP licensing for smaller businesses with fewer than 2400 employees.
+It may appear that Microsoft designed CSP licensing for smaller businesses with fewer than 2400 licensed users.
 Indeed, considering available discounts and Microsoft Partner-targeted incentives, organisations of that size benefit from CSP the most.

 However, If you represent a large company, Microsoft may offer you a similar licensing solution without a partner intermediary.
 They call it "Enterprise motion".
 That is why there is no "CSP licensing program" in the official Microsoft licensing guides.
 The official name of the licensing framework that underpins both CSP and Microsoft's direct initiatives is "Microsoft Customer Agreement" (MCA).